nospaceships/node-raw-socket/README.md

 The appropriate operating system documentation should be consulted to understand how raw sockets will behave before attempting to use this module.

+# Packet Loss Under Load

+Under load raw socket can experience packet loss, this may vary from system to system depending on hardware.
+On some systems the `SO_RCVBUF` socket option to will help to alleviate packet loss.

 # Keeping The [Node.js][nodejs] Event Loop Alive

 This module uses the `libuv` library to integrate into the [Node.js][nodejs]